 Scoll down or navigate using the headings below:

 Is productivity what it should be?

 Let’s cut to the chase: Is executive productivity what it should be?
 If not, why not?
-These are the central questions in all the pages written about topics from ‘performance theatre’ to ‘quiet quitting’.
-Take a moment to reflect on how you would answer these questions for your business, program or team.
+These are the central questions in all the pages written about topics from ‘Performance Theater’ to ‘Quiet Quitting’.
+Please pause for a moment to reflect on how you would answer these questions for your organization, project, department or team.

 With growing paranoia around performance, many managers would answer the first question with a ‘no, productivity is not what it should be’.
 This naturally leads us to the second question: ‘Why not?’

 This insight emerged from strategic conversations with business leaders on the requirements of delivering today’s performance & tomorrow’s transformation.
 It is part of our most exciting research yet:

 What is hindering productivity?
 Is it that people are unwilling or unable to do their work – i.e., disengaged?
 Is it because of remote working – that people slack off, are less connected, or efficient when they are not in the office?
 That is another form of disengagement.
 This is a topic that has dominated the headlines, but is it enough to fully explain what is hindering productivity?

 ‘Performance is suffering due to a lack of engagement’.
 That has been the dominant narrative over the past year.
 Some surveys even suggest that more than half the workforce is ‘quiet quitting’1.
 All this makes for exciting headlines, but it doesn’t quite stack up for leaders in the real world.
 At best, it is too simplistic; at worst, it’s just plain wrong!

 In reality, few teams would say they are operating at 80% or 90% productivity or efficiency.
 Indeed, our data puts the figure at between 65% and 75% in most organizations.
 So, there are valid grounds for suggesting a significant ‘productivity problem’ (or opportunity) in the workplace.
 However, it is not the one most pundits are talking about.